YvonneBeirneFitzGerald/yvonnebeirnefitzgerald.github.io/README.md

 Personalized: 17 Jan 2021

 Summary:
-Added Instagram and Medium as options in navigation.
+Added Instagram, Tableau and Medium as options in navigation.
+Created a button for a portfolio link to my website.
 Personalized the look and feel of the files

 Things Changed: